-- a) Known cost factors. - The proposed project can reduce cost of data center bridges by avoiding wasting memory. - b) Balanced costs. - The proposed project does not change the cost characteristics of bridges and end stations. - c) Consideration of installation costs. - A modest reduction in installation cost of new equipment is expected. - There are no incremental installation costs relative to the existing PTP and DCBX that will be used by the proposed standard. - d) Consideration of operational costs (e.g., energy consumption).
+- a) Known cost factors.

+The proposed project can reduce cost of data center bridges by avoiding wasting memory. - b) Balanced costs.

+The proposed project does not change the cost characteristics of bridges and end stations. - c) Consideration of installation costs.

+A modest reduction in installation cost of new equipment is expected.

+No incremental installation costs are expected from introducing roundtrip delay measurement and associated DCBX enhancements.

+- d) Consideration of operational costs (e.g., energy consumption).